Hishikawa Moronobu

 Hishikawa Moronobu (菱川 師宣; 1618 – 25 July 1694) was a Japanese artist known for popularizing the ukiyo-e genre of woodblock prints and paintings in the late 17th century.
 He consolidated the works of scattered Japanese art styles and forged the early development of ukiyo-e.

 Early life

 Born in Hoda at the distant end of Edo Bay, Moronobu was the son of a well-respected embroiderer of rich tapestries who produced them for the use of temples and wealthy patrons.
 His initial works consisted designs for embroidery.
 After moving to Edo in the 1660s, Moronobu, who had likely learned skills from his father's craft, and studied both Tosa and Kanō-style painting.
 He thus had a solid grounding in both decorative crafts and academic painting, which served him well when he then turned to ukiyo-e, which he studied with his mentor, the Kanbun Master.
+Moronobu's surnames included both Hishikawa and Furuyama; his personal name in his early years was Kichibei, and he later adopted the art pseudonym Yūchiku.

 Work

 Beauty looking back.
 This painting was completed around the 17th century, depicting a beautiful woman wearing a kimono turning around.
 It was adopted as a stamp design around 1948 and became popular.